greavr/complete/Functions/README.md

 ## What it does
 There is two scripts:
 - [SaveToStorage.py](SaveToStorage.py)
-  -This Script connects to the primary DB and does a full pull of distinct products based on *name*.
+  - This Script connects to the primary DB and does a full pull of distinct products based on *name*.
 It then compiles to grouped JSON files based on the letters of the alphabet.
 The script uploads them to a Google Cloud Storage bucket using the cli.
 - [QuickList.py](QuickList.py)
   - This script connects to the primary DB and does a pull of the top 1000 distinct products based on the number value in the *quickclicks* column, desc.